MicrosoftDocs/cloud-adoption-framework/docs/plan/data-warehouse-migration.md

 - All rows are correct in all tables including history
 - Slowly changing dimension processing
 - Change data capture processing
-- Calculations and aggregations that leverage functions that could differ across systems
+- Calculations and aggregations that use functions that could differ across systems
 - Results of all known queries, reports and dashboards
 - Performance and scalability
 - Analytical functionality